What is a CV?

 3. Download and apply

-Additional sections to include in a CV
+Additional CV sections to include

 As you already know, writing a good CV involves tailoring it to the job requirements and your own experience.
 While a standard CV includes core sections such as work experience and education, you can enhance it by including additional sections that make you stand out.